weeeBox/mobile-system-design/exercises/chat-app.md

 ## Deep Dive: Data Model
 ![High-level Diagram](/images/exercise-chat-application-data-model.svg)

 _NOTE: This diagram loosely follows the entity-relationship diagram notation.
 The cardinality/ordinality relationships are purposely omitted to save the interview time.
-A good rule of thumb is to avoid unnecessary drawings all togeher._
+A good rule of thumb is to avoid unnecessary drawings altogether._

 ## Follow-up Questions
 Some interviewers might ask follow-up questions that might change the original design and introduce new requirements.